-The cyber threat landscape evolves every day following the most basic to more advanced cyber attacks that make daily headlines.
+The cyber threat landscape evolves every day from the most basic to more advanced cyber attacks that make daily headlines.
 It is due to data breaches, causing reputational, financial losses and regulatory penalties.
 This article aims to update the reader on various cyber attack vectors and different types of cyber attacks that help them make informed decisions about their business to identify what is important and how it should be protected.

 This blog post intends to cover the most used and different types of cyber attacks that are important to consider while developing the product or using the internet to secure the organisation’s internal environment and user security and privacy.

 What is a cyber attack?

 A cyber attack is a situation created by cybercriminals targeting an organisations computing systems or devices or an entire network.
 It includes remotely compromising systems, including underlying data that could be used as a launchpad for further attacks.
 Attack vectors vary based on the different types of attacks launched to compromise an organisations’ digital assets.

 Depending upon the goal of cybercriminals, a cyber attack can either altogether disable the target computer/network or access the system/network’s access and privileges.
 Sometimes attackers launch the seizure to monitor or spy over the targeted network.

 Cybersecurity professionals and white-hat hackers also carry cyber attacks to measure security control and identify vulnerabilities and gaps to enhance the organisation’s defensive capabilities and resiliency.
 Such exercises are known as red teaming or penetration testing assessments.

 What are the most common types of cyber attacks?

 With the digital transformation, data breaches have been increased, but the root cause of all security breaches remains the same as the cyber attack types.
 Often, active vulnerable entry points become the cause of the cyber violations and sometimes the lack of security awareness that serves security attacks.

 Cybercriminals use various methods to launch attacks in which malware, web attacks, social engineering, Man in the middle (MITM), Denial of Service (DoS) are the most common types.